Wheeling High School: History

 Wheeling High School (WHS) first opened in 1964.
 The class of 1966 was the first graduating class from Wheeling High School.
 The current principal is Angela Hawkins.
 WHS's school colors are blue and gold, and the mascot is Willie the Wildcat.
 During the 2010–2011 school year, WHS was due to get their name changed to Wheeling High School Math, Science, Technology Academy and add the STEM (science, technology, engineering, and math) program to the school, but after several debates about the topic, the board of education and superintendent decided not to change the name of the school.

 Academics

 As of 2024, Wheeling High School has a total enrollment of 1,623 students.
 The average class size is 22 students for every one teacher.
 WHS has an 86.1% graduation rate and a 1.1% dropout rate.
 About 80% of WHS graduates go on to attend a two- or four-year college.
 78.3% of Wheeling High School teachers hold a degree at or above the master's degree level.

 Wheeling High School offers over 200 different courses, many of which are at the AP or dual credit level.
 The academic departments at Wheeling High School are grouped as follows: AVID, career/technical education, English/fine arts, math/science, physical education/driver's education, special education, and world language/social science.
-The following AP courses are offered at Wheeling High School: Biology, Calculus AB, Calculus BC, Chemistry, Computer Science A, English Language & Composition, English Literature & Composition, Environmental Science, Human Geography, Physics C, Psychology, Spanish Language & Culture, French Language & Culture, Statistics, Studio Art: 2-D Design, Studio Art: Drawing, United States Government & Politics, United States History, World History, Italian Language & Culture, Computer Science Principles, Microeconomics, and Macroeconomics.

-The average composite SAT score in 2023 was 941, near the state average of 950.
-In terms of subject proficiency, as of 2024, 26.2% of WHS students are proficient in math and 28.0% are proficient in reading.